microsoft/TypeScript-Website/packages/create-typescript-playground-plugin/template/CONTRIBUTING.md

 #### Rollup

 [Rollup](https://rollupjs.org) is a JavaScript bundler, that will take all of the TypeScript + JavaScript code you reference and then create an AMD bundle for it all.
 AMD bundles are used in Monaco, TypeScript Sandbox and the Playground - so, this is used for consistency with the rest of the ecosystem.

+## Adding a dependency

+Because most node_modules expect to be running in node, you might have to do some work to get the dependency working on the web.

+The route to handle this is via rollup:

+- add a new dependency via `yarn add xyz`
+- import it into your `index.ts`
+- run `yarn build` - did it provide some error messages?
+  - If it did, you may need to edit your `rollup.config.js`.
+  - You could probably start by taking the [rollup config from `playground-plugin-tsquery`](https://github.com/orta/playground-plugin-tsquery/blob/master/rollup.config.js) and by adding any extra externals and globals.

 #### Serve